Subscribe by Email

 The stories are presented in all media forms and multimedia as possible, and we invite individuals and organisations to help us identify and fund the stories that are important to bring to light.
 As with all our stories, Journalism Plus stories are availed to interested media houses so that more people are reached.

 For us as an agency, the major aim is to fund and ensure good journalism prevails as many media houses cut their costs and concentrate on easy to do stories.
-Any journalist can propose article ideas and we fund them to report these stories.
+Any journalist can propose article ideas and we fund them to report such good stories.
 Help us tell the important stories that will shape a better tomorrow.

-See below how you can Support Journalism Plus
+See below how you can Support Journalism Plus Contact: Tel/ +256782865144/

 Examples of Journalism Plus articled produced by Ultimate Media and published by other media houses

-A dream come true as KIDA launches health services
+dream come true as KIDA launches health services

 A multimedia story on the efforts on how humble efforts of Rev. Ezra Musobozi to empower people of Kitojo are paying off handsomely